48 hours in Byron Bay: The ultimate 2-day itinerary

 Stop by town for lunch to fuel up for the rest of the day.
 Don't hang around too long, though – there's plenty more action to fit into the afternoon ahead.

-If you didn't go for the surfing option in the morning (or you did, and loved it), a great way to get out on the water is with a kayaking tour.
+A great way to get out on the water if you didn't go surfing in the morning (or you did, and loved it), is a kayaking tour.
 This will take you out past the headland and into the open water, guided by a qualified surf life saver in a sea kayak to spot wild dolphins, sea turtles, gentle zebra sharks and more.
-The operators even offer a guarantee – if you don't spot dolphins, you can go again for for free.
+The operators even offer a guarantee – if you don't spot dolphins, you can go again for free.

 Cape Byron Distillery – Image: Destination NSW